MicrosoftDocs/windows-itpro-docs/devices/surface-hub/provisioning-packages-for-certificates-surface-hub.md

 ### Add a certificate to your package
 You can use provisioning packages to install certificates that will allow the device to authenticate to Microsoft Exchange, or to install apps downloaded from the Windows Store.

+> [!NOTE]
-> **Note**  Provisioning packages can only install certificates to the device (local machine) store, and not to the user store.
+> Provisioning packages can only install certificates to the device (local machine) store, and not to the user store.
 If your organization requires that certificates must be installed to the user store, use Mobile Device Management (MDM) to deploy these certificates.
 See your MDM solution documentation for details.

 1. In the **Available customizations** pane, go to **Runtime settings** > **Certificates** > **ClientCertificates**.